sashidhar-joganna/BDD_KnabUIAndAPI/README.md

 When I call the Create board API with "Board_name" Then the response should be successful

-The dliverables for test plan and test cases related to login and dashboard features are available in separate files
+# Test Plan

+The test plan is delivered as a separate document detailing the aspects of a test plan activities.
+It outlines all the topics when planning a testing project referenced to the 2 features (Login and Dashboard) for this assignment.
+This test plan ensures a proper planning for any assignment(s)/project(s)

+# Test Cases

+The test cases is delivered as a separate document detailing the physical test cases for the login and dashboard functionality.
+The coverage of the test cases is based on the assumption made during this assignment.